marcosfmartin/TaskManagement-CleanArchitecture/README.md

 docker-compose up -d --build
 ```

+4. The application should be available at localhost:3000

 Alternatively, you can manually run the API and frontend using visual studio and npm run dev